snphillips/twohue-leaderboard-server/README.md

 ## Twohue Leaderboard Server

-This is the backend server for the color-mixing game TwoHue which can be found here:
+This is the backend server for the color-mixing game TwoHue which can be found here: https://github.com/snphillips/twohue-state-chart.git
+View the deployed game here: https://twohue-state-machine.surge.sh/ This repo contains the server which tracks the highest score players in a leaderboard.

 ## Getting Started